 Try to vary your approach so that the inclusion of citations works well with the text that you are writing.
-Try different descriptive words or verbs of expression to explain the inclusion of a cited quote or work.
-Try to avoid repetition.
 The author name may occur naturally in the text to be followed by the year in parentheses - Dow (1964).
-You may prefer to put both the author name and year in parentheses if it reads better - (Dow 1964).
+Alternatively, you may prefer to put both the author name and year in parentheses if it reads better - (Dow 1964).
+Try to avoid repetition and make your writing more engaging by using different descriptive words or verbs of expression to explain the inclusion of a cited quote or work.